 In addition to these questions, it is important to take into account the different behavioural characteristics, attitudes and values of the people surveyed, the so-called psychographic characteristics.
 Environmental awareness and use of resources, character traits, brand preferences and consumer habits.
-For example, while one part of the target audience might be more conservative, another might be more open to new things.
-This versatility of user types can best be illustrated by further segmenting one's target audience and dividing it into different main target groups.
+For example, while one part of the target group might be more conservative, another might be more open to new things.
+This versatility of user types can best be illustrated by further segmenting one's target group and dividing it into different main target groups.

 III.
 Connecting with the Customer

 This task exists in every company: Since user behaviour changes very quickly, especially in the digital world, target groups and their behaviour also change constantly.
-Accordingly, the target audience analysis is a dynamic process, which requires that the topicality of the target audience is regularly checked.
+Accordingly, the target group analysis is a dynamic process, which requires that the topicality of the target audience is regularly checked.